“Hara hachi bu me” (eat until you are only 80% full)

-Several years ago I coached a very successful businessman (I’ll call him James) who shared a deeply telling comment from his wife.
+Several years ago I coached a very successful businessman (I’ll call him Robert) who shared a deeply telling comment from his wife.

 He had a great life, a fat bank account, a devoted family, extensive social circle, community respect, good health, and … never quite enough business.
 A classic American striver.

-The fact is that for James it wasn’t really about the money so much as it was about power and influence.
+The fact is that for Robert it wasn’t really about the money so much as it was about power and influence.
 But the experience and his wife’s question echoes on.

 Just how much is really enough?
-For James?
+For Robert?
 For you?

 I’m going to seem to take a detour here but stay with me, it will be a short and useful digression.

 A few weeks ago during an ice storm I decided to try out a variety of bread recipes.
 Here is the result.